Spurned by the West, Embraced by Myanmar

 “We welcome Huawei to participate in Myanmar’s future communication network construction,” he said, but added that Myanmar will not prohibit any equipment suppliers from competing.

 The summit came after the Fed.
-MES and Huawei signed a two-year Memorandum of Understanding (MOU) in April to promote the development and release of indoor coverage and FTTH (Fiber to home) standards in Myanmar.
-According to the MOU, Huawei will collaborate with MES to provide assistance in the development of indoor cellular coverage, fiber optic to home/business (FTTX) standards, technical skills training for new generations of engineers, cloud technology development, e-learning, certification programs and internship programs.
+MES and Huawei signed a two-year memorandum of understanding (MOU) in April to promote the development and release of indoor coverage and FTTH (Fiber to home) standards in Myanmar.
+According to the MOU, Huawei will collaborate with Fed.
+MES to provide assistance in the development of indoor cellular coverage, fiber optic to home/business (FTTX) standards, technical skills training for new generations of engineers, cloud technology development, e-learning, certification programs and internship programs.

 Huawei has suffered for some time from allegations that it has close links to the Chinese government, including making equipment with ‘backdoors’ the Chinese government could use for spying.
 No evidence has been produced publicly supporting such allegations, and the company rejects the claims.

 The company’s chief financial officer, Meng Wanzhou, was arrested in Canada in December at the request of the U.S., which accuses the firm of committing fraud by lying to U.S. banks to avoid complying with American trade sanctions on Iran.
 Huawei rejects those charges, too.

 “We are pleased to see Huawei and Fed.
 MES [cooperating],” Permanent Secretary for the Ministry of Construction U Win Tint said.
 He thanked the company for “its constructive efforts for the construction industry in Myanmar,” saying he hoped “all the industry would share all of their advice and work together for the technology development in the country.”